Academic Honesty & Plagiarism

 Turning in work created completely or partially by AI as your own work, therefore, is academic dishonesty and plagiarism.

-When you do use ideas and/or content (language, images, code, etc.) created by an AI tool, we recommend that you be transparent about it.
+When you do use ideas and/or content (language, images, code, etc.) created by an AI tool, we recommend that you do so with your instructor's permission and that you are transparent about it.

 • MLA: MLA recommends citing the AI tool for all content it generates, whether paraphrased or directly used (quotation, image, etc); noting how it was used; and vetting the sources it recommends.
 It also recommends against naming the AI tool as author.